digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

     **Important**: DAR uploads change the package preference on the participant.
-    If a new uploaded DAR contains an upgradable (LF >= 1.17) package with a higher version than the existing package preference for the same package name, the preference is updated to the new package ID.
+    If a new uploaded DAR contains an upgradable (LF >= 1.17) package with a higher version than the existing package preference for the same package name, the default preference is updated to the new package ID.
     Essentially, this affects the Daml code version used in command submissions.

 .. _dynamic-package-resolution-in-command-submission: